-A limited liability company (LLC) is not a separate tax entity like a corporation; instead, it is what the IRS calls a "pass-through entity," like a partnership or sole proprietorship.
+A limited liability company (LLC) isn't a separate tax entity like a corporation; instead, it's what the IRS calls a "pass-through entity," like a partnership or sole proprietorship.
 All of the profits and losses of the LLC "pass through" the business to the LLC owners (called members), who report this information on their personal tax returns.
-The LLC itself does not pay federal income taxes, but some states impose an annual tax on LLCs.
+The LLC itself doesn't pay federal income taxes, although some states impose an annual tax on LLCs.

 The IRS treats your LLC like a sole proprietorship or a partnership, depending on the number of members in your LLC.

 The IRS treats single-member LLCs (LLCs with one owner) as sole proprietorships for tax purposes.
 This means that the LLC itself doesn't pay taxes and doesn't have to file a return with the IRS.

 As the sole owner of your LLC, you must report all profits (or losses) of the LLC on your 1040 tax return.
 Depending on your business, you might attach one or more of the following schedules to your 1040:

 Even if you leave profits in the company's bank account at the end of the year—for instance, to cover future expenses or expand the business—you must pay income tax on that money.

 The IRS treats co-owned LLCs as partnerships for tax purposes.
 Like single-member LLCs, co-owned LLCs don't pay taxes on business income; instead, the LLC owners each pay taxes on their share of the profits on their personal income tax returns (with Schedule E attached).
 Each LLC member's share of profits and losses, called a distributive share, should be set out in the LLC operating agreement.